ericpearson1313/vfd-mult/README.md

         * Click Run Simulation->Run Behavioral Simulation
         * The test is self checking and should print "SUCCESS".
     * The simulation prints cycles per squaring statistics.
 This, along with synthesis timing results, provides an estimate of latency per squaring.
-    * You can also use [verilator](docs/verilator.md) if you prefer by running 'cd msu/rtl; make'.
-No license required.
 1. Run out-of-context synthesis + place and route to understand and tune performance.
 A pblock is set up to mimic the AWS F1 Shell exclusion zone.
 In our exprience these results are pretty close to what you will get on F1 and and provide an easier/faster/more intuitive interface for improving the design.
 1. Once you have the 30 day trial license you can enable the vu9p part, which is the target of the contest.
     * Help -> Add Design Tools or Devices, sign in